abdoulayeYATERA/bash_navigator/README.md

               source /path/to/bash_navigator.sh

        Restart your shell (zsh/bash), cd around to build up the db.
-       To verify if the db is building up run the bash history command:
+       To verify if the db is building up run the bash navigator history command:

               bh